 - Wait for the command to complete, then exit the Terminal and unplug your drive.

 The next step is to delete all content and settings on your Mac.
-Depending on your Mac's chip, the steps will vary.
+The process varies based on your Mac's chip.

 On a Mac running macOS Monterey or a Mac with Apple Silicon:

 Click the Apple menu and select System Preferences.

 From the System Preferences menu, select All Content and Settings.

 Enter your Appl ID password, click Continue, and follow the onscreen instructions to erase your Mac.

 On an Intel-based Mac: